ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ```

 Run the **CxxRTLTestApplication** binary generated in the `../bin` folder. *(Tested MSVC-19, GCC-14 & Clang-19)*
-* See `CxxRTLTypeRegistration/src/MyReflectionTests/` for more type registration & reflective programming examples.
+* See `CxxRTLTypeRegistration/src/MyReflectionTests/` for introductory type registration & reflective programming examples.
-* See `CxxRTLTestApplication/src` for test cases.
+* See `CxxRTLTestApplication/src` for detailed test cases.

 ## Contributions